MobileRobotics-Ulaval/LidarNoiseIdentification/README.md

-LidarNoiseIdentification
+Lidar Noise Identification
 ========================

-Identification of noise model for lidar used in robotics
+Identification of noise model for lidar used in robotics.